crownstone/crownstone-app/README.md

 If there are problems with PHC folders during iOS compilation, remove the build folder in the ios map.
 Cameraroll has to be manually added to iosbuild in 0.22

+The slider needs to be edited in order to work, includes are wrong.